SkyGrid

 SkyGrid AI's main expertise is identifying the best flying route options for our customers.
 A user can simply enter a starting point, a destination on our map, and we will provide some optimized route options.
 Our AI takes many factors into account when coming up with optimized routes, including:

 I designed the route selection view to give the user the most optimal route, without having the user to know all the details of the environmental conditions.
-If the user chooses to view the environmental conditions, the user should be able to.
+If the user chooses to view the environmental conditions, the user can view them by clicking on the dropdown.

 Airspace conditions